laurahdezlorenzo/graph_genetics/README.md

 ## Description

-This is the code repository for the paper entitled *Benchmarking Graph Neural Networks for phenotype prediction through genotype in Alzheimer’s Disease*.
+This is the code repository for the paper entitled *On the limits of graph neural networks for the early diagnosis of Alzheimer’s
+Disease*.
 The repository follows the methodology and results presented in the abovementioned work.

 ![Image](figures/figure1a.png)
 ![Image](figures/figure1b.png)